Bermuda’s 40 Greatest Outdoor Adventures

 35. Explore the Shore with KS Watersports

-Whether you want to paddle along Bermuda's gentle waterways or peer beneath the surface with help from snorkel gear, KS Watersports has you covered.
+Whether you want to paddle along Bermuda's crystalline waterways or peer beneath the surface with help from snorkel gear, KS Watersports has you covered.

 36. Rent an Electric Boat

 Easy to operate, eco-friendly and oh-so-fun, the vessels you'll find at Bermuda Electric Boat Co. are a new way to explore the island's shores.
-Located in Hamilton Harbour.
+Find them in Hamilton Harbour.